Antiserum: History

-Horses were transported from Poland or Hungary to the Behring facilities in Marburg, in the west-central part of Germany.
+Horses were transported from Poland or Hungary to the Behring facilities in Marburg, in the West-Central part of Germany.
 Most of the horses were transported by rail and treated like any other freight load.
 During the interminable border crossing, horses were left at the mercy of the weather.
-Once the horses arrived in Marburg, they had three to four weeks to recover in a quarantine facility, where data on them was recorded.
+Once the horses arrived in Marburg, they had 3 to 4 weeks to recover in a quarantine facility, where their data was recorded.
 They had to be in perfect medical condition for the immunization, and the quarantine facility ensured that they were free of microbes which could infect the other horses.
 In the Behring facilities, the horses were viewed as life savers; therefore, they were well treated.
 A few of the individual horses used for serum production were named, and celebrated for their service to medicine, both human and non-human.